How Much Does it Cost to Travel the World by Bicycle

 We invested about 800 USD in new electronic gear.

 Camping gear was worn out, the tent started leaking about 16 months into the trip, we didn’t replace that tough, just trying to find sheltered places to camp.
-We purchased an impermeable sheet for the tent floor and a few tent stakes that went lost, that was it.
+We purchased an impermeable sheet for the tent floor and a few tent stakes that went missing; that was it.
 20 bucks spent on camping gear.

-Clothing also wasn’t a noticeable expense, you’ll be amazed to realize how easy it is to get new clothes if you don’t mind using low-quality, non-technical stuff.
 People get rid of their old clothes anytime, so it’s easy to get stuff from your hosts or even find bags full of clothes near the trash bins.
-More than once we got free, clean, almost-new, shirts, and shorts this way.
+More than once, we got free, clean, almost-new shirts and shorts this way.

-We probably spent overall about 60USD on new clothes (in 2 years), including shoes.
+We probably spent about 60 USD on new clothes (including shoes) over 2 years.

-We managed to keep all of these costs within our monthly budget of 700USD per month.
+We managed to keep all these costs within our monthly budget of 700 USD.

 Healthcare